sourabh69733/imp_prj/client-side/college_webApp/README.md

 ## Structure

+It should be developer freindly website where one can customize it as much as he can with as providing them as much ease as much ae required and possible.
 Focus areas are Speed-- faster and better, performance and features which are really usefull, that one can easily navigate and use them.
 Buiding tracker and machine learning powered features, that are helpfull for students and instructor.
 Video player and also podcast player, lessons tab and quizes and assignments with some more usefull features like time bounding and video timestamp of that concept or form questions associated with that concept.

 ### Use of Main technology: